Frank Hurley (rugby league): Newtown

 Frank Hurley attended Sydney Boys High and played Rugby Union for the school and represented GPS.

 After leaving school he joined Drummoyne Rugby Union Club and played 1st Grade.
 He trailed for Newtown in 1935 and was offered a contract.

 Hurley played for Newtown and in 1936 was selected to play for New South Wales.

-Hurley played left-wing, i.e. number 5, in New South Wales' 30-13 victory over Queensland in the 1936 Interstate rugby league series at Sydney Cricket Ground on Saturday 16 May 1936, in front of a crowd of 36,021.
+Hurley played left-wing in New South Wales' 30-13 victory over Queensland in the 1936 Interstate rugby league series at Sydney Cricket Ground on Saturday 16 May 1936, in front of a crowd of 36,021.
 He also played in their 24-13 victory over Queensland on Saturday 23 May, in front of a crowd of 27,539, and then played in the 18-14 victory over Great Britain during the Lions tour on Saturday 6 June 1936, in front of a crowd of 49,519.

 Hull

 On Tuesday 23 February 1937, the Mayor of Newtown, Alderman Fred Newnham, a solicitor, presided over a farewell ceremony for Hurley at Newtown Town Hall, and speeches expressing good wishes were made by aldermen of Newtown, and officials of the Newtown Bluebags.
 On Wednesday 24 February 1937, Hurley left Australia bound for England to play for Hull F.C.

 He became the first overseas player to score a hat-trick of tries for Hull F.C. in the Hull Kingston Rovers derby match.
 Only two other overseas players have since equalled this feat; Tevita Vaikona and Fetuli Talanoa.

-Hurley played right-wing, i.e. number 2, in Hull's 10-18 defeat by Huddersfield in the 1938 Yorkshire County Cup Final during the 1938–39 season at Odsal Stadium, Bradford on Saturday 22 October 1938, in front of a crowd of 28,714.
+Hurley played right-wing in Hull's 10-18 defeat by Huddersfield in the 1938 Yorkshire Cup Final during the 1938–39 season at Odsal Stadium, Bradford on Saturday 22 October 1938, in front of a crowd of 28,714.